django-cms/django-classy-tags/docs/reference.rst

         Parses a single *token* using *parser* into an object which is can be resolved against a context.
 Usually this is a template variable, a filter expression or a :class:`classytags.utils.TemplateConstant`.

+.. class:: IntegerArgument

+    Same as :class:`classytags.arguments.Argument` but with
+    :class:`classytags.values.IntegerValue` as :attr:`value_class`.

 .. class:: MultiValueArgument(self, name[, default][, required][, max_values][, resolve])